Other Names for Sugar On Food Labels Hiding in Plain Sight

 Sugar is the simplest compound that the body needs to produce adenosine triphosphate (ATP), which provides your body with energy.
 Most forms of sugar are considered "simple sugars" because they contain only one or two sugar molecules.

-With that said, there are many different forms of sugar that you should be aware of if you want to successfully reduce your consumption.
+With that said, there are many different types of sugar that you should be aware of if you want to successfully reduce your consumption.
 The sections below will help guide you in spotting all forms and names for sugar listed on your food labels.

 Common Sugar Types

 Whenever you refer to sugar, the most basic forms that you will come across include:

 These six types and names of sugars are naturally occurring in the environment, but they are often processed by humans and machines as a way to sweeten and enhance the flavor of foods

 Foods that contain sugar are likely to contain one or several of these forms.
 Table sugar can be dextrose or sucrose, fructose is the sugar generally found in fruits and vegetables, maltose can be found in some cereals, and lactose is commonly referred to as the dairy sugar.
 If your food labels mention any of these names for sugar, then they contain added sugar.